-KonsortSWD FDM Grants
+KonsortSWD RDM Grants

 Aim

-The measure "RDM Grants" promotes the transfer of knowledge from research data centers (RDCs) to research communities by supporting projects or individuals in the development and implementation of an appropriate research data management (RDM) strategy.
-The goal is to continuously improve and facilitate collaboration between researchers and RDCs regarding the sharing of complex and sensitive research data for the purpose of scientific reuse.
-The aim is to establish cross-consortium data integration within the National Research Data Infrastructure (NFDI) in order to generate new analysis potential from the connection of data sets from different scientific disciplines.
-The experience gained through this project funding will help KonsortSWD better anticipate the FDM needs of the research communities and develop appropriate services.
+During the first funding phase (2020-2025), the measure "Reasearch Data Management Grants" promoted the transfer of knowledge from research data centers (RDCs) to research communities by supporting researchers in the development and implementation of an appropriate research data management (RDM) strategy.
+The goal was to continuously improve and facilitate collaboration between researchers and RDCs regarding the sharing of complex and sensitive research data for the purpose of scientific reuse.
+The aim was to establish cross-consortium data integration within the National Research Data Infrastructure (NFDI) in order to generate new analysis potential from the connection of data sets from different scientific disciplines.
+The experience gained through this project funding have helped KonsortSWD to better anticipate the RDM needs of the research communities and to develop appropriate services.

 Background